Aliases for MYH14 Gene

 MYH14 (Myosin, Heavy Chain 14, Non-Muscle) is a Protein Coding gene.
 Diseases associated with MYH14 include deafness, autosomal dominant 4a and peripheral neuropathy, myopathy, hoarseness, and hearing loss.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
-GO annotations related to this gene include calmodulin binding and microfilament motor activity.
+Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
+GO annotations related to this gene include calmodulin binding and motor activity.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH14 Gene

 Cellular myosin that appears to play a role in cytokinesis, cell shape, and specialized functions such as secretion and capping.

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.